 As of December 31, 2020, all impaired commercial paper investments have completed enforcement events.
 The King County impaired investment pool held one commercial paper asset where the impaired investment pool accepted an exchange offer and is receiving the cash flows from the investment's underlying securities.
-The District's share of the impaired pool principal was \$23,452 and the total fair value of these investments was \$14,626.
-As a result of the bifurcation in 2008, the District wrote off its impaired investments.
-The District reported the impaired investments when receiving the distributions from the impaired pool as interest income on the statement of revenues, expenses and changes in fund net position.
+The District's share of the impaired pool principal was \$23,452 and the total fair value of these investments was \$14,625.
+The District's unrealized loss for this investment is \$8,827 as of December 31, 2020.